-Celebrating its 10th anniversary, the Amsterdam Light Festival is in its #10th edition, which will be taking place from December 2 of 2021, Thursday, until January 23 of 2022, Sunday, at the heart of the city of Amsterdam.
+Celebrating its 11th anniversary, the Amsterdam Light Festival is in its #11th edition, which will be taking place from Thursday, 1 December 2022 until Sunday, 22 January 2023, at the heart of the city of Amsterdam.

 Amsterdam Light Festival is a public event where the light installations are placed in public spaces in the city’s heart.
 With walking and canal cruise as an option, tourists and visitors can enjoy the light festival in several ways by taking the walking tours, Amsterdam Canal Cruise, Amsterdam Boat Tours, or Amsterdam Canal Dinner Cruises where you get to enjoy magnificent views while enjoying a luxurious meal on a cruise.